Operation Herrick: Mission

-In January 2006, Defence Secretary John Reid announced the UK would send a PRT with several thousand personnel to Helmand for at least three years.
+In January 2006, Defence Secretary John Reid announced the UK would send a PRT with several thousand personnel to Helmand, in southern Afghanistan, for at least three years.
 This had been planned as part of the gradual expansion of ISAF's area of responsibility from the Kabul region to the rest of Afghanistan.
 An initial strength of 5,700 personnel in Afghanistan was planned, which would stabilise to around 4,500 for the rest of the deployment.

 The move was to be a coordinated effort with other NATO countries to relieve the predominantly American OEF presence in the south.
 To this end, the Netherlands and Canada would lead similar deployments in Oruzgan and Kandahar respectively.
 Several other countries would support this move with troops.
-In the case of Helmand, Denmark sent 750 troops while Estonia would increase their Helmand force to 150 soldiers.
+In the case of Helmand, Denmark sent 750 troops while Estonia would increase their Helmand force to 150 soldiers, altogether called Task Force Helmand.

-Local Taliban figures voiced opposition to the incoming force and pledged to resist it.
+Helmand was a volatile region with local conflicts over drugs and land, and where the Afghan army were "non-existent".
+Local Taliban figures voiced opposition to the incoming British force and pledged to resist it.
+Ashraf Ghani, the Kabul University chancellor at the time, reportedly told a British planner in 2005 that there could be no worse peacekeeping force sent to Helmand than the UK, due to local sensitivity and its proximity to the site of the 1880 Battle of Maiwand, predicting a "bloodbath" as a result.
+Locals and Taliban propaganda called the British presence in Helmand the 'Fourth Anglo-Afghan War', viewing it as colonial Brits returning with "vengenance" for Victorian era defeats.
+In 2009, MP Bernard Jenkins, during a parliamentary debate on Afghanistan and Pakistan, described the 2006 deployment to Helmand as "one of the most ill-judged and ill-conceived military deployments of modern decades".